kaizen-ai/kaizenflow/documentation/general/architecture_diagrams.md

 # Brief introduction to PlantUML

-- Unified Modeling Language (UML) is a modeling language for software engineering to provide standard way to visualize design of a system
+- Unified Modeling Language (UML) is a modeling language for software engineering to provide a standard way to visualize design of a system

 - We use mainly Class Diagrams
   - For information on some class diagram convention see